heston/ding-dong-ditch/README.md

     cp env.sh.example env.sh
     ```

     Edit this file to specify the settings you need.
-Look at `settings.py` for a list
+Look at [`settings.py`](https://github.com/heston/ding-dong-ditch/blob/master/dingdongditch/settings.py)
-    of every setting that's available.
+    for a list of the available settings.
 The settings defined in the example are the
     minimum needed to run the program.

 4. Run the program: